-Clear distinctions between strategic marketing consultants and Fractional CMOs can be drawn based upon the length of the relationship, the breadth of responsibilities, the fee arrangement, and how integrated a marketer becomes into the company that has hired him or her.
+Clear distinctions between strategic marketing consultants and fractional CMOs can be drawn based upon the length of the relationship, the breadth of responsibilities, the fee arrangement, and how integrated a marketer becomes into that company.
 For example, when Marketri – the B2B strategic marketing company that I own – is brought in to act as a strategic consultant, it’s typically for a discrete project.
 Common types of engagements include:

 - Creating a strategic marketing plan, something we commonly refer to as a marketing roadmap

 - Developing a content marketing strategy and igniting an inbound marketing program

 - Evaluating a company’s digital marketing presence and platforms and moving its program into the modern era

 Here’s the twist: A Marketri fractional CMO can be asked to do all of the above as well as to oversee the execution of plans – including staff supervision – and to measure the results and ROI.
 In the B2B fractional CMO role, we lead the marketing function for firms that either have never had a true marketing department or have tried to build one with lackluster (or worse) results.
 The average fractional CMO engagement lasts for about three years, although I once had the pleasure of working with a middle-market CPA firm for eight years.

 Rather than completing project after project, the B2B fractional CMO is responsible for overseeing the overall marketing strategy and roadmap, following through with execution, and analyzing and reporting on results.
 In some cases, as with Marketri, the fractional CMO has an entire team behind them, so businesses get the benefit of an entire fractional marketing team (for a fraction of the cost of an in-house team).